-- 1 Pursuant to Part 5 of the Planning and Development Act 2005, CONSENTS to initiate Amendment No. 65 to the City of Joondalup District Planning Scheme No. 2 as outlined at Attachment 1 to this Report for the purposes of public advertising for a period of 42 days; - 2 Prior to the advertising period commencing FORWARDS the proposed amendment to the Environmental Protection Authority in order to decide if an environmental review is required.
+- 1 Pursuant to Part 5 of the Planning and Development Act 2005, CONSENTS to initiate Amendment No. 65 to the City of Joondalup District Planning Scheme No. 2 as outlined at Attachment 1 to Report CJ268-12/12 for the purposes of public advertising for a period of 42 days; - 2 Prior to the advertising period commencing FORWARDS the proposed amendment to the Environmental Protection Authority in order to decide if an environmental review is required.